solarte7/NegationAndUncertainty/README.md

 # Negation And Uncertainty Detection in clinical texts written in Spanish: A deep learning-based approach
 This repository contains a deep learning-based approach for uncertainty and negation detection from clinical texts written in Spanish.
-The approach addresses negation and uncertainty detection as a sequence-labeling task, where each token in a sentence is classified as being part of the cue or the scope.
-This approach recognizes cues and scopes in a single step using the <strong>BIO</strong> tagging format.<br>

-Below is a brief description for each directory in this repository.
 <h3>METHODS </h3>
 The approach uses two deep learning methods to perform negation and uncertainy detection from clinical text written in Spanish: BILSTM and BERT:
  <ul>
  <li> <strong>Bidirectional Long Short memory (BiLSTM-CRF):</strong> This method consist of three layers: Embedding layer, BiLSTM layer, and CRF layer.
 The directory BiLSTM contains the implementation for this method.
   <ul>
    </br>
     <li><strong> Embeddings</strong> We used two types of embeddings: biomedical embeddings and clinical embeddings.
-Biomedical embeddings for the Spanish language [2] can be download from <a href= "https://zenodo.org/record/3626806#.X_w5mXUzY0Q"> Zenodo. </a> Clinical embeddings were trined with more than 1 million of clinical notes of two public hospitals in Spain and Colombia.
+Biomedical embeddings for the Spanish language [2] can be download from <a href= "https://zenodo.org/record/3626806#.X_w5mXUzY0Q"> Zenodo. </a> Clinical embeddings were trained with more than 1 million of clinical notes of two public hospitals in Spain and Colombia.
 Clinical embeddings can be available only after an evaluation of the Hospital ethics committee.

   </ul>
   </br> </br>